 The development of classic IQ tests was based on an understanding of the difference between knowledge and intelligence in early 20th century.
-The psychological studies had revealed that equating intelligence to knowledge is not true.
+The psychological studies had revealed that equating intelligence with knowledge is not true.
 Here I want to help you understand what classic IQ tests are comprised of.

 In simple terms, consider someone aged 14 who answers fewer questions correctly in a traditional IQ test than someone aged 40.
 Who do you think has the higher IQ?
-Well that answer will depend on what the average number of correct answers given for people in each age range is.
+Well, that answer will depend on what the average number of correct answers given for people in each age range is.
 It may be that the 14-year-old answers five more questions than the average student usually manages.
 The 40-year-old man answers five questions less than the average for 40-year-old people.

-Initially there is Logical Reasoning.
-This is basically a series of questions asking you to work out a potential result or outcome of a situation.
+In the more traditional style of IQ test, you can face up to six sections covering different knowledge areas.
+Initially, it is logical reasoning.
+It is a series of questions asking you to work out a potential result or outcome of a situation.
 The next part of the test can include Language Ability.
-This isn’t about whether you can speak French, German or Chinese, no!
-This is about the English language and that you are able to deduce answers based on your knowledge and understanding of the English language.
+It isn’t about whether you can speak French, German or Chinese, no!
+It is about the English language and that you can deduce answers based on your knowledge and understanding of the English language.

 Spatial relations skills will also be examined in a traditional IQ test.
 These skills relate to your ability to recognize spaces between objects.
-Additionally it can include such things as where your set in a classroom is.
+Additionally, it can include such things as where your set in a classroom is.
 Spatial relations skills need to be good if you are to excel at ball games.
 Often a lack of spatial skills can be misinterpreted as having a lack of coordination.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.